 The map makes the territory.
 So what are we failing to imagine?

-The map hides the territory…so what are we presuming without realizing it?
+4. The map Hides the territory.
+So what are we presuming without knowing it?

 The hardest part of improving the relationship between the map and the territory is the mapmaker who stands in the middle.